decred/dcrdocs/docs/getting-started/user-guides/dcrctl-basics.md

 Last updated for v0.8.2.

-This guide is intended to help you learn the basic commands of the `dcrctl` application using [startup flags](/getting-started/startup-basics.md#startup-command-flags).
+This guide is intended to help you learn the basic commands of the `dcrctl` application using a [minimal configuration file](/getting-started/startup-basics.md#minimum-configuration).

 **Prerequisites:**